bbroder-algo/go-algorand/crypto/statetrie/README.md

 ***Trie transitions during Add operation:***

 An add results in a group of one or more trie transitions from a group of 25.
+These transitions are marked in the source with their identifier.

 **Leaf nodes**